hackclub/OnBoard/projects/Fatuma_GitHub_Card/README.md

 #Fatuma_Github_Card

-My card is a simple PCB that has my name, cute flower design and github handel.
+My card is a simple PCB that has my name, cute flower design and github handle.

 CAD $17.80

 I never made a PCB before.
 Making the schematics was very challenging because it was my first time doing that.
-I just never did electronics before and I relied heavily on tutorials and just ignoring the errors.
-Maybe I will make more.
+I just never did electronics before and I relied heavily on tutorials and just ignored the errors.
+Maybe I will make more :)